Jury selection to start over in case of ex-Obama White House counsel Greg Craig

 Jury selection, which began Monday, had appeared to be wrapping up in the case.
 But U.S. District Court Judge Amy Berman Jackson ordered a change in response to constitutional concerns over the process.

-The concerns were over how the selection process had mainly been conducted behind closed doors -- something that may violate constitutional requirements.
+The prosecution raised the issue of how the selection process -- which had mainly been conducted behind closed doors -- may have violated constitutional requirements.
 As a result, Jackson suggested a new jury pool would be brought in Wednesday morning for a public selection.
 A new jury pool of about 100 people will be called to the District Court for the District of Columbia's ceremonial courtroom, she said.

 “Jury selection may take one day, or it may take two...
 Possible opening [arguments] on Thursday, but likely Friday,” Jackson said of the schedule.